mattwith2tees/kratzert.github.io/_posts/2020/2020-01-28-how-i-raised-my-income-by-30k.markdown

 Fast forward to February of 2019, when I didn't get the promotion I was expecting, I began looking for a new opportunity.
 After some time of prepping and interviewing, I was able get an offer from Equifax that was reasonable.
 This recruiting process was much different.

 This time, I made my presence and value be known. **I** controlled the interviews.
 And how do you control an interview?
 By asking great questions, tying in your knowledge with their current project(s), and by providing insight and being engaged.
 I accomplished some pretty cool things at Home Depot and was a part of a really transformational project.
 Along with that, I acquired some new skills revolving around technology that is in high demand.
-Becuase of that, I was able to convince them that I could <u>add value</u>. **I. Had.
+Because of that, I was able to convince them that I could <u>add value</u>. **I. Had.
 Leverage.**

 <center><iframe src="https://giphy.com/embed/7B71Ci4KE3m0" width="480" height="232" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/reaction-7B71Ci4KE3m0"></a></p></center>